CeMaGo/CeMaGo/README.md

-Code me to the end of the World.
+Code me to the End of the World.